Why stacking 7 tools costs more than an integrated solution

 - Tests required for each major update

-With an hourly rate of €60-€80, this amounts to €4,800 to €9,600 per year just in administrative maintenance time.
+With an hourly rate of €60-80, we’re looking at €4,800 to €9,600 a year just in administrative maintenance time.

-When the stack becomes a strategic hindrance
+When the stack becomes a strategic brake

-The fragmented view that costs opportunities
+The fragmented vision that costs opportunities

 The consequences are direct:

-- Consolidation errors are frequent
+- Consolidation errors are common

-Decisions made on incomplete or outdated data
+Decisions based on incomplete or obsolete data

-- “We think project X is profitable, but we don’t have the latest figures”
+- “We think project X is profitable, but we don’t have the latest figures.”

 Missed opportunities